 - name: Microsoft-Windows-Sysmon/Operational

-Under the general settings, we are going to setup the optional name of the Beat and the Tags associated with the events.
+Under the general settings, you can optionally setup the name of the Beat and the Tags associated with the events.

 ...